Gadi Pollack

 Gadi Pollack (גדי פולק; born 1969/1970) is an Israeli illustrator and author of Haredi children's books.

-He has 45 published books, some of them collaborations with Baruch Chait.
+He has over 45 published books, some of them collaborations with Baruch Chait.

 Biography

 Early life and education

-Gadi Pollack was born in Odessa, USSR (now part of Ukraine) to a secular Jewish family.
-His family then moved to Moscow due to his father Yona Pollack being an officer in the Russian army.
-Gadi Pollack's grandfather, Moshe Yehuda Pollack, was a religious Jew but was murdered by Ukrainian peasants due to rampant Ukrainian anti-Semitism; his wife died of typhus while attempting to flee.
+Gadi Pollack was born in Odesa to an unobservant Jewish family.
+His family then moved to Moscow due to his father Yona Pollack being an officer in the Soviet army.
+Gadi Pollack's grandfather, Moshe Yehuda Pollack, was a religious Jew who was murdered by Ukrainian peasants; his wife died of typhus while attempting to flee.
 Yona Pollack was raised in an orphanage in Kirgizia without any connection to Judaism.
-When he became eighteen, he enlisted in the Russian army as a musician.
+When he became eighteen, he enlisted in the Red Army as a musician.
 Gadi Pollack's mother was a doctor.

 Pollack was raised in a musical home.
 Everyone in his family played an instrument, and he himself took piano lessons for four years.
 Despite this, at the age of ten he asked his father to let him attend art school.
 At the age of fifteen, he unsuccessfully applied to the sculpture program in an art academy.
-Upon returning home, he became an apprentice under a well-known sculptor for a year, after which he successfully reapplied to the Academy of Music, Theatre and Fine Arts in Kishinev in the sculpture department at the age of seventeen.
-Pollack studied there for about four years, after which he served in the Russian army per mandatory conscription.
+He instead apprenticed under a local well-known sculptor for a year, after which he successfully reapplied to the Academy of Music, Theatre and Fine Arts in Kishinev in the sculpture department at the age of seventeen.
+Pollack studied there for about four years, after which he served in the Red army per mandatory conscription.
 While in the army, Gadi Pollack worked as a graphics designer and cartoonist for an army newspaper.

 Following his army service, Pollack returned to Kishinev and worked for an advertising agency as an artist.
 According to him, around this time he was first exposed to Judaism by a priest who hired him to illustrate a weekly comic based on Biblical stories.
-He began to study the Bible to create his comics and came up with theological questions that he later posed to the priest, who failed to answer them.
+He began to study the Bible to create his comics and came up with questions that he later posed to the priest, whose answers did not satisfy him.
 Pollack thereafter met a group of skullcap-wearing Jewish youth.
 He asked them questions related to Judaism to which they gave answers that seemed reasonable to him.
-Following this incident, Pollack developed an interest in Judaism and gradually became observant and adopted religious practices.
+Following this incident, Pollack developed an interest in Judaism and gradually became observant.